-The program is offered at the times listed above and is offered on Wednesdays, Thursdays, and Fridays only.
+The program is offered at the times listed above and is offered on Monday through Fridays only.
 You will need to indicate the desired program time in your field trip request form, and the assigned time(s) for your group will be listed in a confirmation email you receive from the aquarium's education department.

 4. how long does it take to walk through the aquarium?